Skip to main content

 Notable cases include the tragic Shakahola massacre in Kenya, where hundreds of lives were lost, and incidents in Rwanda and Zambia, where religious leaders exploited their congregants, leading to manipulation, harmful activities, deaths, and loss of human dignity.

-Fr.
+On behalf of the General Secretary, Rev. Dr. Fidon Mwombeki, Fr.
 Dr. Njoroge officially opened the symposium by highlighting the key questions surrounding government regulation of churches and religious institutions.
-Key topics to be covered include the role of government in such regulations, the specific aspects of religious practices that may require oversight, and the potential tensions that could arise between church and state if new laws or policies are enacted.
+Key topics to be covered include the role of government in such regulations, the specific aspects of religious practices that may require oversight and the potential tensions that could arise between church and state if new laws or policies are enacted.

 In his keynote address, Rev. Dr. Mwombeki, the AACC General Secretary, emphasized the necessity of a harmonious relationship between the church and the state.
 "Religion is an integral part of life, culture, and society, making it impossible to exist outside the government's regulatory framework.
 It is essential to safeguard the rights of believers and non-believers and to mediate between different faiths to ensure order and the well-being of all," he stated.